-Remortgage – repaying your mortgage by taking out an alternative mortgage the usually replaces the first, but still secured on the same property.
+Repaying your mortgage by taking out an alternative mortgage the usually replaces the first, but still secured on the same property.

-Repossessed - The legal term relating to a property in which a borrower has fallen short of repayments on the loan for that property.
+The legal term relating to a property in which a borrower has fallen short of repayments on the loan for that property.
 A repossessed property is usually sold at a public auction.

-Searches – these involve a search of files relating to a certain property or area which are held by the Local Authority.
+Searches: These involve a search of files relating to a certain property or area which are held by the Local Authority.
 Other searches are also carried out such as the Water Drainage Search and Environmental Search.
 They inform the purchaser of any potential municipal or private building work or potential issues that can affect the property.

 Shuttle: A smaller removals vehicle used when access is tight to transport the home mover’s belongings between the property and main removals vehicle.

-Signing Off: When the home mover confirms that all belongings have been delivered and they are happy with the completed removal service.
+Signing off: When the home mover confirms that all belongings have been delivered and they are happy with the completed removal service.

 SIT (Storage In Transit): The temporary holding of belongings before the items get delivered to the destination address in a storage facility.

-Solicitor - is a lawyer who traditionally offers legal services outside of the courts.
+Solicitor: A lawyer who traditionally offers legal services outside of the courts.
 A Conveyancing Solicitor handles legal documentation involved in buying or selling a property.

 Specialist Services: Extra services that require specialist skill or equipment during a house move.
 This could be a piano move or the moving of antiques.